RanaSameeh/Call-Center-Performance-Dashboard/README.md

 - Data Cleaning

  Key Insights:
-- R02 achieved the highest total sales
-- Saturday generated the highest revenue
-- Long calls represent the most frequent duration category
+The analysis shows that R03 generated the highest total sales, while R01 achieved the highest customer satisfaction rating.
+This indicates that strong sales performance does not always guarantee the highest customer satisfaction.

+Saturday appears to be the most important day for the business, as it has both the highest revenue and the highest number of calls.
+This suggests increased customer activity during weekends.

+It is recommended to analyze the sales techniques used by R03 and train other representatives accordingly.
+Additionally, increasing staffing on Saturdays could improve efficiency and customer experience.

 This dashboard helps in tracking performance and supporting data-driven decisions.
-Bonus (مهم جدًا للـCV)

-:

 Projects:

-Built an interactive Call Center Dashboard using Excel to analyze sales, performance, and customer satisfaction.🚀
+Built an interactive Call Center Dashboard using Excel to analyze sales, performance, and customer satisfaction.